Attention Travelers: Tickets are no longer on sale online. A very small number will be released at the door. CASH ONLY.

 Doors open at noon.
 The program begins at 1:00 PM.
 Following the presentation and panel discussion, the small museum exhibit will be open for an additional 30 minutes for those who don’t have a chance to see it prior to the presentation.

-Free street parking is available on Air Way, or in the parking lot at 1311 Grand Central St. This street is behind the airport terminal building.
-You will not be able to enter the building from Air Way.
+Free street parking is available on Air Way, or in the parking lot at 1311 Grand Central St. Grand Central is the side of the airport terminal building where you can see a grass lawn.
+You will not be able to enter the building from Air Way, but it is a fun walk around the block to see the side of the building that fronts Air Way.

-No food or drink will be available at the event, but you are welcome to bring a picnic to eat on the lawn between noon and 1pm.
+No food or drink will be available at the event (except for airline snacks), but you are welcome to bring a picnic to eat on the lawn between noon and 1pm.
 You are also welcome to bring water bottles into the venue.
 There is a water fountain on the premises.
+No food is permitted inside the venue.
+All snacks must be eaten outside.

 Members of the Art Deco Society of Los Angeles will have the first opportunity to purchase tickets at noon on Thursday, April 18.
 Remaining tickets will be on sale at general admission prices on Monday, April 22 at 5:00 PM.
 Tickets are non-refundable, but you may transfer your ticket to a friend.